Metrics on completely positive maps via noncommutative geometry

 Moreover, we also recall that the \emph{dual functional} $\widehat F$ on $A \otimes B = M_n(\bbC) \otimes M_m(\bbC)$ is the linear functional satisfying

 for all $a \in M_n(\bbC)$, $b \in M_m(\bbC)$, and that $\widehat F$ is positive if (and only if) $F$ is completely positive, in which case the positive density matrix corresponding to $\widehat F$ is the transpose of $C_F$, cf.~\cite[Lemma 4.2.3 and Theorem 4.2.7]{ES}.
-Now, let $t$ denote the isomorphism from $B^{\rm op} = M_m(\bbC)^{\rm op}$ onto $B = M_m(\bbC)$ given by $t(b^{\rm op}) = b^t$ for all $b \in B$.
+Now, let $t$ denote the $*$-isomorphism from $B^{\rm op} = M_m(\bbC)^{\rm op}$ onto $B = M_m(\bbC)$ given by $t(b^{\rm op}) = b^t$ for all $b \in B$.
 Then one readily verifies that

-Thus, if $F$ is completely positive and we identify $A \otimes B^{\rm op}$ with $A \otimes B$ via the isomorphism $\id_A \otimes t$, we get that the density matrix corresponding to the positive functional $\omega_\tau(F)$ is the positive matrix $(C_F)^t$. \end{example}
+Thus, if $F$ is completely positive and we identify $A \otimes B^{\rm op}$ with $A \otimes B$ via the $*$-isomorphism $\id_A \otimes t$, we get that the density matrix corresponding to the positive functional $\omega_\tau(F)$ is the positive matrix $(C_F)^t$. \end{example}

 \begin{example} Let $B$ be a finite-dimensional $C^*$-algebra, and $\tau$ be a faithful trace on $B$ (the existence of such a trace is guaranteed by the structure theorem for finite-dimensional $C^*$-algebras).
-In the notation of \cite{Wasilewski2024}, we get a Hilbert space $(B, \langle \cdot, \cdot \rangle_{\rm KMS})$ where
+We get a Hilbert space $(B, \langle \cdot, \cdot \rangle_{\rm GNS})$ where

-For any linear map $F \colon B \to B$, one assigns an element $\tau^{\rm KMS}(F) \in B \otimes B^{\rm op}$ by choosing a basis $\{b_i\}_{i = 1}^{\dim B}$ for $B$ that is orthonormal with respect to $\langle \cdot, \cdot \rangle_{\rm KMS}$ and setting
+For any linear map $F \colon B \to B$, one assigns an element $\tau^{\rm GNS}(F) \in B \otimes B^{\rm op}$ by choosing a basis $\{b_i\}_{i = 1}^{\dim B}$ for $B$ that is orthonormal with respect to $\langle \cdot, \cdot \rangle_{\rm GNS}$ and setting

-By \cite[Proposition 3.7]{Wasilewski2024}, $F$ is completely positive if and only if $\tau^{\rm KMS}(F)$ is positive.
-The functional $\varphi_{\tau^{\rm KMS}(F)}$ evaluated on a basis element $b_m \otimes b_n^{\rm op}$ of $B \otimes B^{\rm op}$ is then given by
+By \cite[Proposition 3.7]{Wasilewski2024}, $F$ is completely positive if and only if $\tau^{\rm GNS}(F)$ is positive.
+The functional $\varphi_{\tau^{\rm GNS}(F)}$ evaluated on a basis element $b_m \otimes b_n^{\rm op}$ of $B \otimes B^{\rm op}$ is then given by

-Hence, we get that $\omega_\tau(F)$ and $\tau^{\rm KMS}(F)$ are related via the following equality:
+Hence, we get that $\omega_\tau(F)$ and $\tau^{\rm GNS}(F)$ are related via the following equality:

-In \cite{CourtneyGanesanWasilewski25} the element $\tau^{\rm KMS}(F)$ is denoted by $\Choi(F)$ and called the \emph{Choi matrix of $F$}. \end{example}
+In \cite{CourtneyGanesanWasilewski25} the element $\tau^{\rm GNS}(F)$ is denoted by $\Choi(F)$ and called the \emph{Choi matrix of $F$}. \end{example}

 \begin{example} Let $A$ be a unital $C^*$-algebra, $m \in \bbN$, $B = M_m(\bbC)$, and $\tau$ be the canonical trace on $B$.
 For each linear map $F \colon A \to M_m(\bbC)$, let $\widehat F$ be the linear functional on $A \otimes M_m(\bbC) \simeq M_m(A)$ determined by